Anil-Ranade/Resonance-Studio-Booking-System-Website/README.md

 ## 📖 Overview

 Resonance Studio Booking is a comprehensive booking system that allows customers to book music studio sessions, manage their bookings, and provides an admin dashboard for complete studio management.
-The application features phone-based OTP authentication, Google Calendar integration, SMS notifications, and enterprise-grade security measures.
+The application features email-based OTP authentication, Google Calendar integration, Google Sheets logging, email notifications, and enterprise-grade security measures.

 ## ✨ Features